 What is SEER?

 The higher the SEER rating is, the more energy efficient the air conditioning system is.
-Cooling capacity for air conditioners are measured by BTUs or British Thermal Units.
+Cooling capacity for air conditioners is measured by BTUs or British Thermal Units.
 (Yes, this is the measure used in the United States).
-The electric energy input is measured by watt hours.
-So SEER would be the number of BTUs per watt hour.
+The electric energy input is measured by watt-hours.
+So SEER would be the number of BTUs per watt-hour.